AUTOBAHN(S) OF GERMANY 🇩🇪

 The obvious is to avoid the coldest month of the year, which are: December to February – nobody wants a holiday on ice kind of driving experience.

-However, it has to be said – no matter how well you research: the perfect stretch of autobahn simply doesn’t exist.
+No matter how well you research: the perfect stretch of autobahn simply doesn’t exist.
 And the credo of everyone planning to drive the autobahn should be: make the autobahn part of the journey and not the main attraction of your trip.

 Again, the official advisory speed limit by the German government of 130 kmph is not binding unless indicated otherwise.
 Whenever you see the round end-of-all-bans sign with three black lines over a white background – the road is yours.